Applying to Queen Mary

 Queen Mary will continue to assess applications through its usual process.
 A Level results day will be on Thursday 18 August 2022.
 Please see announcements from DfE and Ofqual regarding the assessment and awarding of qualifications in 2022.

 We are aware that some alternative assessments will be in place and we will continue to consider these as and when we get more information.
 We remain flexible and will accept teacher assessed grades achieved from 2020 and 2021.

 Tuition fee deposit – refunds

-In response to COVID-19, we introduced additional flexibility to support postgraduate applicants applying to Queen Mary University of London in the 2020/21 academic year.
-This applies to January 2021 entry programmes.
-Please see our Covid-19 University Refund Policy [PDF 145KB] for more information.
+In response to COVID-19, we introduced additional flexibility to support postgraduate applicants applying to Queen Mary University of London in the 2021/22 academic year.
+Please see our Refund policy for deposit payments 2021-22 [PDF 554KB] for more information.